vendu/vaaja/usr/games/mjolnir/doc/OBJECTS.md

 ### & - statue

 ### ^ - trap
+- arrow
+- bomb
+- pit
+- hole
+- teleport

 ### \ - wand
+- magic wands used to cast different spells

 ### 9 - scroll
+- scrolls contains spell to be casted

 #### spells
-- scroll of identify
+- spell of identify
-- scroll of teleport
+- spell of teleport
-- scroll of activate cross - 'Terra pestem teneto, salus hic maneto'
+- spell of activate cross - 'Terra pestem teneto, salus hic maneto'
-- scroll of paralyze
+- spell of paralyze
-- scroll of icebolt
+- spell of icebolt
-- scroll of thunderbolt
+- spell of thunderbolt
-- scroll of lightning
+- spell of lightning
+- spell of show map - shows the map of the current level
+- spell of stop time - 'TOPAR'
+- spell of bless

 ### o - ring
 - ring of levitation
 - ring of invisibility
 - ring of teleport
+- ring of see in the dark

 ### / - whip
+- may be used to slay non-demonic, usually smaller creatures

 ### ] - armor
+- different kinds and strengths

 ### [ - mirror
+- vampires do not show in mirrors

 ### c - chest

 ### g - submachine gun
+- may be special weapon Jatimatic

 ### h - honey